 Updated August 14, 2019: Revised manga comparison and added more details.

-This article provides everything that is known about Demon Slayer Season 2 and all related news.
+This article provides everything that is known about Demon Slayer Season 2 (Kimetsu no Yaiba Season 2) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-Demon Slayer: Kimetsu no Yaiba Season 2 release date predictions: Is Fall 2021 likely?
+Demon Slayer: Kimetsu no Yaiba Season 2 release date predictions: Is October 2021 likely?

 As of the last update, Shueisha, Aniplex, Ufotable, or any company related to the production of the anime has not officially confirmed the exact Demon Slayer Season 2 release date.
-The production of a TV sequel was confirmed for 2021.
+However, it’s been confirmed that the second season is coming out in Fall 2021.

 Once the news is officially confirmed this article will be updated with the relevant information.